Germox20/play-with-godot/README.md

 # Godot Engine Test Projects Repository

+*Disclaimer: I do not have any relationship with the creators of the Godot Engine, nor do I collaborate on the project.
+This repository is only meant for sharing the solutions I found to diverse game mechanics using the engine.*

 Welcome to our Godot Engine Test Projects repository!
 This repository is dedicated to hosting a variety of projects developed using the Godot game development engine.
 Our goal is to showcase the capabilities of Godot, provide practical examples of game development techniques, and foster a community of learning and collaboration among Godot developers.

 ## Projects Included